Version: Unity 6 (6000.0)

 Package and module version numbers

 Package and module version designators have four parts, following the Semantic Versioning format: MAJOR.MINOR.PATCH-LABEL.
 The first three parts are always numbers, but the label is a string.
 Unity packages in preview use the string, preview or preview.n, where n > 0.
-See Package Versioning for more information about package version numbers.
+For more information on package version numbers, refer to Versioning.

 For example, the following expression includes all versions of a package with MAJOR.MINOR versions between 3.2 and 6.1 (inclusive):